 “This CD is about creating a circle of love,” Tandon continues.
 “We are reaching out to each other.
 We are reaching each other’s hearts and souls through the beautiful sounds that the universe has given us a chance to create.”

-enjoy what you’re reading? find out what’s next by subscribing to our rss feed. link over there to your right, in the sidebar — and thanks.
+Enjoy what you’re reading?
+Keep up with our adventures by joining us on your favourite social media channels.
+You’ll find links over there to your right, in the sidebar — and thanks.